Is it called EURO 2020 or EURO 2021?

 Wednesday June 23

-Group E: Slovakia vs Spain; Kick-off 5pm (Bilbao)
+Group E: Slovakia vs Spain; Kick-off 5pm (Seville)

-Group E: Sweden vs Poland; Kick-off 5pm (Dublin)
+Group E: Sweden vs Poland; Kick-off 5pm (St Petersburg)

 Group F: Germany vs Hungary; Kick-off 8pm (Munich)